NCCA/AppLauncher/help/AboutText.md

 ---
 # Nuke

 The current version of [Nuke](https://learn.foundry.com/nuke/content/user_guide.html) is 16.02 you can run it from the terminal using goNuke.
-Not this will default run NukeX
+Note this will default run NukeX

 ---
 # NukeStudio